Thiruvambadi Sivasundar – A legendary elephant associated with Thrissur Pooram fades away

 An elephant regarded as the other name for elephant beauty is no more; an elephant associated with Thekkottirakkam and Kudamattam.
 He was not at all dangerous, and was calm and quiet.
 No doubt, his tales and memories will last forever.
 As a fan of Sivasundar and all temple elephants, it’s my humble tribute to the divine elephant.
 With some annoying thoughts in mind, just asking, who will carry Thiruvambady’s Thidamb this year?

 Image courtesy: Mathrubhumi e-paper

 Read a few more articles on elephants and elephant festivals, deeply linked with the daily life of Keralites.
+Here is the page link.
 Click on the images in the gallery to read